magentoexpert/devdocs/src/guides/v2.4/install-gde/bk-install-guide.md

 You'll also need `root` privileges to create the [Magento file system owner] and add that owner to the web server's group.
 You'll use the [Magento file system owner](https://glossary.magento.com/magento-file-system-owner) to run any commands from the command line and to set up the Magento cron job, which schedules tasks for you.

+Please note that Linux users deploying Plesk Onyx/Obsidian and Centos 7/8 cannot create a "Magento User" as described in this entire installation guide.
+Instead, you must follow the following steps.
+On the Plesk Ui, when you add a Subsription, a "System User" is created which belongs to the "psaserv" group and "psacln" group (both mandatory in Plesk).
+In "Websites & Domains / FTP Access " under the option "Access to server over SSH" you must set "bin/bash".
+Then in SSH CLI, adduser <system user> and passwd <system user> (add the Plesk password when prompted).
+Restart sshd service, and log out.
+Then login as root to make any server chnages then forthe setps to install Magento 2, change to the Plesk System User using the command #su <sytem username>.
+You will be prompted for the password which is the same as the Plesk password This will take you directly to the subsription docroot where you can proceed with the installation as the Plesk System User with the correct group privileges of "pasaserv" and "psacln", both mandatory in Plesk.

 <!-- LINK DEFINITIONS -->

 [installation quick reference (tutorial)]: {{ page.baseurl }}/install-gde/install-quick-ref.html